PurcellLab/MHCpLogics/README.md

 standalone application available via an executable installation at: https://github.com/PurcellLab/MHCpLogics.

 ***Key Points:***

-“*”MHCpLogics enables unsupervised analysis of HLA peptide ligands with the flexibility to use different machine-learning algorithms.
+“*”  MHCpLogics enables unsupervised analysis of HLA peptide ligands with the flexibility to use different machine-learning algorithms.
-“*”An interactive and new visualization tool for immunopeptidomics data.
+“*”  An interactive and new visualization tool for immunopeptidomics data.
-“*”Rapid cluster analysis of immunopeptidomes into allotype-specific motifs and sub-motifs.
+“*”  Rapid cluster analysis of immunopeptidomes into allotype-specific motifs and sub-motifs.
-“*”Multi-data comparative analysis aids antigen discovery across multiple datasets.
+“*”  Multi-data comparative analysis aids antigen discovery across multiple datasets.